kmccracko/linkedin-connector/README.md

 Copy out all elements from b and update the `linkedInArr` found in profiles.js.

-Be sure not to somehow remove the `MYLINKEDIN` variable, or else your computer will explode.
-Also be sure to not include your own linkedin anywhere except for the first item.
-Or else explosion.

 # Fun facts

 While building and testing this, linkedin picked up on bot behavior (good job linkedin!) and started giving me captchas, which renders this script useless.
 After waiting a day I stopped getting captchas and was able to wrap up this build.
 If it seems unoptimized, it probably is!
 Testing is troublesome when you're blocked from doing so.